wp-plugins/ik-facebook/readme.txt

 5. This is the Facebook Feed Widget and the Facebook Like Button Widget of the IK Facebook Plugin.
 The options on this widget allow you to override the settings you have selected on your Settings panel.

 == Changelog ==

+= 2.6.4.2 =
+* Address issue with Posted Date not displaying if Show Posted By was not checked.

 = 2.6.4.1 =
 * Address some reports of feed not loading.